DaniAlRab/My_CSharp_Tools/README.md

- - Call it as string
+ - Call it as a string
 ```C#
  string IDTest = SecureIdGenerator.GenerateId();
 ````